Sequencer

 Block Building

 The goal is to present information in a way where it is as efficient as possible for the block builder to only include executing messages that have a corresponding initiating message.
+It is not possible to enforce the ability to statically analyze a transaction, so execution MAY be required to determine the information required to include executing messages.

 Static analysis